Every train strike date in December and January 2023

 The RMT has also issued an overtime ban for its members across the railway network from 18 December to 2 January.

-“The employers are in disarray and saying different things to different people, sometimes at the same time.

-“This whole process has become a farce that only the new secretary of state can resolve.
-When I meet him later this week, I will deliver that message.”
+Of the next tranche of walk-outs, RMT general secretary Mick Lynch said: “We feel that we’ve been compelled to take this action due to the intransigence of the government … we’ve been faced with an extremely detrimental offer and our members simply aren’t in a position to accept the changes the companies have put on the table.”

-Mr Lynch added that the union was “sorry to inconvenience” the public this Christmas, but urged them to “direct your anger and frustration at the government and railway employers during this latest phase of action”.
+Mr Lynch had earlier said that the union is “sorry to inconvenience” the public this Christmas, but urged them to “direct your anger and frustration at the government and railway employers during this latest phase of action”.

-“Working people across our class need a pay rise and we are determined to win that for our members in RMT,” he said.
+Network Rail’s chief negotiator, Tim Shoveller, said the union was “playing fast and loose with people’s Christmas plans” saying the latest strike dates “deliberately target vital engineering work designed to improve the railway”.

 The effects of these strikes is now well established after a number of similar walk-outs impacted British travellers over the summer and earlier this autumn; industrial action from around 5,000 Network Rail signallers will mean half the rail network is closed, with a much-reduced service on the remainder.